Table of Contents

 Apart from economic growth indicators, interest rates, and inflation, the exchange rate is another indicator that is most widely seen.
 We observe the exchange rate to assess the soundness of a country’s economy.
 In particular, apart from affecting investment flows, exchange rates impact international trade flows.

 Real exchange rate stability is important to promote economic growth and increase welfare.
-Its movements can affect exports and imports.
-Thus, it ultimately affects domestic production activities and gross domestic product.
+Its movements can affect exports and imports, ultimately affecting domestic production activities and gross domestic product.

 How to calculate the real exchange rate

-Before calculating, you will need data on nominal exchange rates, domestic and foreign price indices.
-We use the price index to represent the aggregate price level, where changes over time represent the inflation rate.
-The widely-used price index is the consumer price index (CPI).
+Before calculating, you will need data on nominal exchange rates and domestic and foreign price indices.
+The price index represents the aggregate price level, and changes over time represent the inflation rate.
+The widely used price index is the consumer price index (CPI).

 Assume you are using the consumer price index.
 For calculations, you can use the real exchange rate formula below.